 Give us a Chance is supported by a team of advisers, communication specialists, and digital consultants.
 The board is drawn from members of Give us a Chance and represents a broad range of experience and expertise.

-Communications Director at Communican
+Director at BECG

 GUAC website administrator / graphic designer